zenarvus/mandos/README.md

 ```

 - Non-markdown files inside other directories are only served if they are linked in a public markdown file.
+- Hidden files (filenames starting with dot) are strictly not served.
+They can be used to store secret data about the server, and can be processed using `WriteFile`, `ReadFile` and `DeleteFile` options.

 ### Running The Server
 Mandos uses environment variables for configuration.
 You can pass them directly like this: